bit-nk/csc786-ethics-demo/ETHICS.md

 - This dataset is used **strictly for cybersecurity and phishing detection research**, not for exploitation.

 By documenting this, we maintain transparency and ethical compliance in data usage.

 ---

+### Data Source Acknowledgment

+All datasets used are open, research-licensed, and publicly available.
+They were collected ethically, with no scraping or private data extraction.
+Each dataset’s citation and source link are listed in the README for transparency.

+---